-“The delivery of a seamless trading process between Northern Ireland and the Republic of Ireland in particular has confounded even the best trade and legal experts, and needs to be an urgent priority for government ahead of the start of Brexit negotiations.”
+He continued: “The delivery of a seamless trading process between Northern Ireland and the Republic of Ireland in particular has confounded even the best trade and legal experts, and needs to be an urgent priority for government.”

-The tight arithmetic of the new Parliament means that Mrs May could also face pressure from Jeremy Corbyn’s strengthened Labour Party to remain in the customs union – as well as from smaller parties such as the Liberal Democrats and Scottish National Party, and a number of her own pro-EU backbenchers, emboldened by the prime minister’s weakened position.
+While Northern Ireland’s Democratic Unionist Party (DUP) has pledged its support for the government over Brexit as part of its so-called confidence and supply agreement, the tight arithmetic of the new Parliament means that Mrs May could face pressure from elements of a strengthened Labour Party for concessions over the customs union – as well as from smaller parties such as the Liberal Democrats and Scottish National Party, and her own pro-EU backbenchers.

-But these are all micro-jurisdictions with close ties to member states, and it is not yet clear whether EU negotiators would welcome a scenario whereby the metropolitan UK would depart the EU and single market, but remain within the customs union.
+But these are all micro-jurisdictions with close ties to member states, and it is not yet clear whether Europe would welcome a scenario whereby the metropolitan UK would depart the both the EU and single market, but remain within the customs union.

 A further option would be a separate bilateral customs agreement between the EU and the UK, such as the arrangement which currently exists between Turkey and the EU.
 But this may not result in comprehensive freedom from customs regulations for all types of goods.